Music

 -

-Sticks and Wind.As a drummer, Remi was taught by Victor Feldman, Michael Silva and Phil Seamen, plus snips of time with Art Blakey.
+Sticks and Wind.As a child, Remi was taught drums by Victor Feldman, Michael Silva and Phil Seamen, plus snips and tips from Art Blakey’s lips.

-As percussionist (marimba) Remi has dabbled with reggae since the early 80s, recording with the likes of Mad Professor, Johnny Clarke and Barry Isaac and supporting such names as Joseph Hill’s Culture and Freddie McGreggor live.
+Vibraphone’s a new self-taught thing.
+Remi dabbled with marimba in the early 80s, recording with the likes of Mad Professor, Johnny Clarke and Barry Isaac and supporting such names as Joseph Hill’s Culture and Freddie McGreggor live.

 -

-Not only is Max Ayinde a super-talented multi-instrumentalist and composer, he is also an ace sound engineer and recording studio technician with a fine ear for the elements and facets of sound, who really understands the sound that we’re aiming for and can deliver it.
+Not only is Max Ayinde a super-talented multi-instrumentalist and composer, he is also an ace sound engineer and recording studio technician with a fine ear for the elements and facets of sound.
+He really understands the sound that we’re aiming for and can deliver it.

 -